PowershellScripts/PowershellScripts.github.io/forindex.md

 * [SharePoint Online: PowerShell to delete unique permissions in all list items](https://social.technet.microsoft.com/wiki/contents/articles/29718.sharepoint-online-powershell-to-delete-unique-permissions-in-all-list-items.aspx)
 * SharePoint Online: Remove users from site groups using PowerShell
-* Manage SharePoint Online Access Requests using Powershell SharePoint 2013/2016: Approve or decline Access Requests using Powershell and CSOM SharePoint 2013/2016: Missing Access Request Settings Other
+* Manage SharePoint Online Access Requests using Powershell
+* SharePoint 2013/2016: Approve or decline Access Requests using Powershell and CSOM
+* SharePoint 2013/2016: Missing Access Request Settings

+<br/><br/>
+<h3>Other</h3>

-Get all checked-out files using Powershell
+* Get all checked-out files using Powershell
-SharePoint Online: Disable or enable attachments to list items using Powershell SharePoint Online: Get any object with PowerShell (Part 1) SharePoint Online: Get any object with Powershell - sites and webs (Part 3) Powershell GridView to help with SharePoint data viewing SharePoint 2016 Troubleshooting: Installation error - The tool was unable to install Web Server (IIS) Role Office Online Server Troubleshooting in SharePoint environment
+* SharePoint Online: Disable or enable attachments to list items using Powershell
+* SharePoint Online: Get any object with PowerShell
+* Powershell GridView to help with SharePoint data viewing
+* SharePoint 2016 Troubleshooting: Installation error - The tool was unable to install Web Server (IIS) Role

-SharePoint: Easy way to create CAMLQuery for ViewXML Powershell in SharePoint: Disable comments on modern pages in entire site using CSOM Office 365
+SharePoint: Easy way to create CAMLQuery for ViewXML Powershell in SharePoint: Disable comments on modern pages in entire site using CSOM

+<br/><br/>
+<h3>Office 365</h3>
 Office 365 PowerShell Troubleshooting: quick guide Quick way to set up Office 365 tenant for testing Customizing sign-in experience for external users